 Hi!
-I’m Dr. Sara Solomon, and I have a BSc in Physiotherapy, I’m a CrossFit L1 Trainer, and I’m currently studying to become a movement specialist (StrongFit Coach).
+I’m Dr. Sara Solomon, and I’m a certified StrongFit Coach with a BSc in Physiotherapy.
 I’m part of the StrongFit mentorship program!
 I’m very passionate about my Strength Academy!
-I’ve been beta-testing it on myself (in my home gym) since January 2016, and it has significantly improved my muscle imbalances, aches and pains, strength, mobility, aesthetics, and confidence!
+I’ve been testing the principles of StrongFit on myself (in my home gym) since December 2016, and it has significantly improved my muscle imbalances, aches and pains, strength, mobility, mental well-being, aesthetics, and confidence!
 I can’t wait to share this with you!
 Check out my transformation photos in the tabs section below.
 Warning: I was an imbalanced mess in my before photos!

 If you want to build (or rebuild) a solid strength foundation so that you can exercise/move properly, get stronger and become more mobile, then this program is for you!

 It’s a HOME strength training programdesigned to improve your movement mechanics.

 It will help you plug holes in your strengthfoundation so that you can improve your muscle imbalances and get stronger/more mobile.

 You will learn how to identify and improve your muscle imbalances.

 You will learn StrongFit Principles (torque, the arch, breathing, phylogenetic hierarchy and more).
 This content is constantly updated, so you will always be learning the latest information.